 House points are awarded in recognition of a variety of very good work or effort.
-They may also be awarded for particular success or identified moments around the school, for example, winning a match, helping a friend in need or being involved in a charitable event.
+They may also be awarded for particular success or identified moments around the College, for example, winning a match, helping a friend in need or being involved in a charitable event.
 House Points are recorded in the school management information system.

-A Bronze Award is awarded for 50 House Points, Silver Award for 100 House Points, Silver Plus Award for 150 House Points, Gold Award for 200 and Platinum award for 300 (signed by the College Deputy Head Prep).
-These achievements will be distributed at assemblies throughout the year and parents will be informed by letter of their child's achievements.
+A Bronze Award is awarded for 50 House Points, Silver Award for 100 House Points, Silver Plus Award for 150 House Points, Gold Award for 200 and Platinum award for 300 (signed by the College Deputy Head (Prep)).
+These achievements will be distributed at assemblies throughout the year.
+Parents will be informed of their child's achievements in the Head's News at the end of each term.